MetaMask/metamask-docs/services/get-started/test-net/get-some-testnet-eth-optimism.md

 ---
-description: Get testnet ETH.
+description: Get testnet ETH for Optimism networks
 ---

-# Get some testnet ETH
+# Get Optimisim ETH

-To use the Sepolia testnet, you need some test ETH which is the native token for the network.
+To use the Sepolia testnet, you need test ETH which is the native token for the network.

 Optimism recommends the [Optimism Sepolia faucet](https://faucet.quicknode.com/optimism/sepolia) for this.